nourbit-code/AI-PatternMaker/README.md

 ├── /images/                # Diagrams and logo
 ├── /docs/                  # Project pitch and PDFs └── /data/                  # Training and test datasets

+## 📝 License

+This project is licensed under the MIT License — feel free to build and learn with it.

+---

+## 👩‍💻 Founder

+Created by Nour (@nourbit-code)
+This project idea is original, documented, and developed as an open research-based tool.